Leatherneck Magazine: History and profile

+The first Leatherneck was published Nov.
+17, 1917, as a four-page newspaper.
+It was called The Quantico Leatherneck and cost 2 cents per copy.

 The Quantico Leatherneck was started by off-duty US Marines, and in large part by the post printer, Sgt.
-Smith, in 1917.
-The link to Editor & Publisher for February 19, 1921, page 38 contains a passionate article giving the details of the beginnings of the Quantico Leatherneck.
-Included: Captain Jonas H Platt, a newspaper man in civilian life, 1st Lt.
-Angus A. Aull (sp?)at the officers' training school held an honorary position with the paper and is the author of the linked Editor & Publisher article.
+John C. Smith, in 1917.
+The link to Editor & Publisher for February 19, 1921, page 38 contains a passionate article giving the details of the beginnings of The Quantico Leatherneck.
+Included: Captain Jonas Henry Platt, a newspaper man in civilian life, 1st Lt.
+Angus Alexander Aull at the officers' training school held an honorary position with the paper and is the author of the linked Editor & Publisher article.
+Corporal William L. Foster, a former reporter for the Cincinnati Post, identified the need for communication among the enlisted ranks.
+Foster’s forte was collection and composition.
+Sergeant John C. Smith had a background in journalism with his strength lying in the editorial process according to an article published in the November 2017 Leatherneck authored by Bradley Davis.

-In 1918, "Quantico" was dropped from the publication's name.
+After 45 issues, in 1918, Quantico was dropped from the publication's title.

-In 1920, with the formation of the Marine Corps Institute (MCI) by Commandant of the Marine Corps John A. Lejeune, Leatherneck became an official Marine Corps publication under the auspices of MCI, and was moved to Headquarters Marine Corps in Washington, D.C.
-In 1925, the format was changed from a newspaper to a magazine.
+In 1920, with the formation of the Marine Corps Institute (MCI) by Commandant of the Marine Corps John A. Lejeune, Leatherneck became an official Marine Corps publication under the auspices of MCI, and was moved to 8th & I in Washington, D.C.
+In the 1920s, The Leatherneck transitioned from a weekly newspaper to a semimonthly magazine in June 1925 and became a monthly magazine in June 1926 with a shift from a tabloid-sized newspaper to a 32-page magazine.

 During World War II, many of the Marine Corps' combat correspondents were assigned to Leatherneck.
-In 1943, the Leatherneck Association was formed to govern the magazine, making it more autonomous and answerable only to the Commandant.
+Leatherneck acquired a certificate of incorporation in February 1943, the Leatherneck Association was formed to govern the magazine, making it more autonomous and answerable only to the Commandant.